 The device is placed in the HALT mode by writing a "1" to the HALT flag (G7 data bit).
-All microcontroller activities, including the clock, timers, are stopped.
+All microcontroller activities, including the clock, timers, and A/D converter, are stopped.
 The WATCHDOG logic is disabled during the HALT mode.
-However, the clock monitor circuitry, if enabled, remains active and will cause the WATCHDOG output pin (WDOUT) to go low.
+However, the clock monitor circuitry if enabled remains active and will cause the WATCHDOG output pin (WDOUT) to go low.
 If the HALT mode is used and the user does not want to activate the WDOUT pin, the Clock Monitor should be disabled after the device comes out of reset (resetting the Clock Monitor control bit with the first write to the WDSVR register).
-In the HALT mode, the power requirements are minimal and the applied voltage ( $V{CC}$ ) may be decreased to $V{CC}$ without altering the state of the machine.
+In the HALT mode, the power requirements of the device are minimal and the applied voltage (VCC) may be decreased to Vr (Vr = 2.0V) without altering the state of the machine.